forestgeo/fgeo/README.md

 #### Species-habitats association

-`tt_test()` runs a torus translation test to determine habitat associations of tree species. `to_df()` converts the output from a list to a more convenient dataframe. `summary()` helps you to interpret the result.
+`tt_test()` runs a torus translation test to determine habitat associations of tree species. `as_tibble()` converts the output from a list to a more convenient dataframe. `summary()` helps you to interpret the result.

 ``` r
 # This analysis makes sense only for tree tables